On this page:

 Individuals with an equivalent licence or registration in an Australian state or territory that is participating in Automatic Mutual Recognition (AMR) may be able to practice as a conveyancer in Victoria by submitting an AMR notification.
 For more information, view Automatic mutual recognition.

 The process of transferring the legal title of property from a seller to a buyer is conveyancing.
 Conveyancing can also include the process of creating other legal interests in land, such as a mortgage, a lease, or an assignment of lease.

-On 1 July 2012 the definition of 'conveyancing work' in section 4 of the Conveyancers Act 2006 was amended in order to allow licensed conveyancers to engage in the legal work connected with the sale of business.
+The definition of 'conveyancing work' in section 4 of the Conveyancers Act 2006 allows licensed conveyancers to engage in the legal work connected with the sale of business.
 This includes legal work connected with the sale or purchase of goodwill and stock-in-trade and the transfer of any relevant business licence or permit.

 A conveyancer is a person or company, other than an Australian legal practitioner, who carries on a conveyancing business for a fee or reward.
 This applies even if conveyancing is not the main purpose of the business.

 To apply for mutual recognition to work as a conveyancer in Victoria, you must hold a current equivalent interstate or New Zealand conveyancer’s licence

 Mutual recognition is only available for individuals, not companies.

 If you intend to operate through a company, that company must also be licensed in Victoria.
 View Apply for a conveyancer’s licence - company.

 You must also be covered by the required Victorian professional indemnity insurance.
 For more information, view Professional indemnity insurance.

 If you are currently licensed in another state or territory of Australia, you may be eligible to work in Victoria under the Automatic Mutual Recognition scheme without having to apply for a new licence.
 You may be required to notify the Business Licensing Authority (BLA).